makesites/rss-merger/readme.md

 Changelog
 =========
+18-09-2014	(v2.3.0-beta) Adding the ability to download all the feeds asynchroniously.

-15-09-2014	(v2.2.0-beta) Removing the ability for rssFileCache to redirect to a file, which seems to have been a bad idea from Makis Tracend
+15-09-2014	(v2.2.0-beta) Removing the ability for rssFileCache to redirect to a file, which seems to have been a *bad* idea from Makis Tracend, because the client should use the url of the cached file to retrieve later news, but it may be overdated or even dead.

 15-09-2014	(v2.1.3-beta) Some tests and fixes.
 Should work well.
 Please submit an issue if any.